leath-dub/vboox/README.md

 ```
 **NOTE:** Currently this works (hopefully) only for the `Boox Note Air 2`

+## Wireless

+As of android 11 you can use adb wirelessly by enabling wireless debugging and pairing your device.

 ## FAQ

 ### Support for other tablets/devices ?